Why Event and Customer Satisfaction Surveys Fail

 Just the other day, I was sent a survey asking me what I thought of the 8 education events I went to see over a 2 day period.
 My feedback was mediocre at best.
 Sessions bled into each other, my brain had now forgotten most of the session content and all I could provide were insights into a very vague recollection.
 How valuable was this information for the conference and the speakers?

 Timing is very important when surveying customers.
 Identify when the optimal time is to poll customers.
 Is it while they’re experiencing your product, service or event?
 Directly after?
 Or, only once they have had an opportunity to live with it for a while?

-No follow up If your goal is to create loyal customers, you can’t do this until you consistently eliminate areas of dissatisfaction.
+If your goal is to create loyal customers, you can’t do this until you consistently eliminate areas of dissatisfaction.
 In the first example I provided, I submitted survey insights sharing my dissatisfaction and never heard from anyone again.
 In other words, I remained a dissatisfied customer.
 If the event organizer’s goal was to use my insights to fix problems in the next event, unfortunately I’ll never experience them because it’s likely I won’t attend again.

 Studies show that it takes 6-7 customers to replace an existing one.
 It can be expensive and time consuming to acquire a new customer, so it should be every business’s goal to retain existing ones.
 When there is a follow up system, surveys can be the launching pad to converting unhappy customers into delighted ones.

 Just imagine if they had contacted me after I filled out their survey to thank me for my insights, told me they heard my feedback, probed for more information and indicated they are working on improvements.
 Imagine if they had asked: Would I like to be followed up with once improvements were determined and, would I like to get involved in helping to create improvements?
 In this scenario, would I then have attended their next event?
 It’s a heck of a lot more probable I would than if they had never contacted me at all.